aparnakhadatkar/DP-500-Azure-Data-Analyst/Instructions/labs/16-create-reusable-power-bi-artifacts.md

 	![](../images1/dp-4.png)

-	>**Note**:Once created, the workspace opens.
+	>**Note**: Once created, the workspace opens.
 In the next task, you will publish a dataset to this workspace.

 4. **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps: